tomcatmanager/tomcatmanager/docs/interactive.rst

   and password is not, you will be prompted for a password.

 cert
   File containing certificate and key, or just a certificate, for SSL/TLS client authentication.
-See TODO for more detail.
+See :ref:`authentication:SSL/TLS Client Authentication` for more information.

 key
   File containing private key for SSL/TLS client authentication.
-See TODO for more detail.
+See :ref:`authentication:SSL/TLS Client Authentication` for more information.

 cacert
   File or directory containing a certificate authority bundle used to validate the SSL/TLS certificate presented by the server if the url uses the https protocol.
+See :ref:`authentication:Encrypted Connections` for more information.

 verify
   Defaults to ``True`` to verify server SSL/TLS certificates.
 If ``False``,